ryain11/cs2-linux-bhop/README.md

 ## WARNING

 If the offsets shifted and the program is not working.
-You can run the cs2_dumper binary to update the offsets manually and compile from source.
+You can read "Getting Offsets" to find the offsets and update them manually.
 Or you can wait for a new commit.

+## Getting offsets

+Open CS2 and run the cs2_dumper file in the console.
+Wait around 10 second and the offsets will be printed.

 ## Features